 Sun Come Up

 Sun Come Up follows the relocation of some of the the Carteret Islanders a peaceful community living on a remote island chain in the South Pacific Ocean, and now, some of the world’s first environmental refugees.
-Purchase the film here.
+Sign up to host a screening and purchase the film here.

-Cooked, a feature length documentary film and engagement project due out in 2013, is a story about the politics of disaster.
+Cooked, a feature length documentary film and engagement project, is a story about the politics of disaster.
 The film will boldly ask questions every U.S. city must address, be it faced with extreme weather or extreme poverty.
 Will their most vulnerable citizens die of the heat?
 Or will they die of long-term social and economic disinvestment?
 Can the disaster masters, "crisis czars" and emergency preparedness teams conceive of community resilience as a preemptive necessity -- before the next disaster?
 Stay connected with the film by liking it on Facebook.

 Green Shall Overcome

-Solarize This is a feature length documentary in production due out in 2013.
+Chasing the Sun (formerly Solarize This) is a feature length documentary in production.
 In a toxic city where oil spills, ecological red-alerts, and poverty are commonplace, the film asks the hard questions of how a green economy may actually be built, through the stories of three working-class trainees at a solar power vocational program in Richmond, California.
 The film team is currently seeking to raise funds to complete a full-length rough cut of the film.
 You can contribute with a tax-deductible donation through SpeakOut.